 Even though activity is generally consistent, we can see slight differences between the search engines.
 When compared to the overall population, Yahoo and Bing less likely to be active during the working week, and more active at weekends.

-So is there a preferred time for very focussed digital marketing campaigns?
+So, is there a preferred time for very focused digital marketing campaigns?
 The answer to this invariably depends on your own objectives, offering and target audience.
 If you have a global campaign then be sure to consider the difference in time zones.
 There are opportunities to target Bing and Yahoo users searching early in the morning or at the weekend and Google users during the week at working hours.
 But do so with caution as those searching in the morning could just be searching for news stories and have little ‘purchase intent’.

 This analysis has shown that the characteristics between Google, Bing and Yahoo users can vary.
 The most significant being gender, age, interest and time of day usage.
 Understanding these difference and using them as part of your digital marketing strategy could prove fruitful.